zcox/coffee-roasting/README.md

 ## Sound

 As the coffee beans heat up during the roast, they make "cracking" sounds.
 First crack and second crack are important points in time to note during the roast.
-I plan to use a [small microphone](https://www.adafruit.com/product/3421) placed near the roasting chamber as input to come kind of audio-processing program to detect the cracks.
+I plan to use a [small microphone](https://www.adafruit.com/product/3421) placed near the roasting chamber as input to an audio-processing program to detect the cracks.

 ## Vision